 - Office delivery and the Scan and Deliver services have been suspended until further notice.

 - For questions about your borrowed materials, circulation rules, fines, renewals, etc., contact firstname.lastname@example.org.

-Theses for the May 2020 degree period may be submitted electronically in accordance with the Emergency Academic Regulations in effect March 15, 2020.
+Theses for the May and September 2020 degree periods may be submitted electronically in accordance with the Emergency Academic Regulations in effect March 15, 2020.
 The Libraries are working with the Institute to develop new specifications, and we will post updates on the Specifications for Thesis Preparation page when available.